mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-52 -- Rep. Scott H. Peters (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-52)
 ### Committees
-Scott H. Peters is the #22 Republican on the House Committee on Energy and Commerce
+Scott H. Peters is the #22 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```